Hillebrand on Central Bank Digital Currencies

 — Max Hillebrand, The Praxeology of Privacy Ch.
 10 §10.5 “Central Bank Digital Currencies as Total Intervention”

-Hillebrand’s chapter maps the CBDC architecture onto Rothbard’s Power and Market trichotomy.
+Hillebrand’s chapter maps the CBDC architecture onto Rothbard’s Power and Market trichotomy — the classification a dedicated article, Rothbard’s taxonomy of intervention, sets out in full.
 Autistic intervention is embedded in the medium itself — “CBDC rules can prohibit transactions directly through what amounts to autistic intervention embedded in the monetary infrastructure.
 The currency itself refuses to execute disfavored payments.”
 Binary intervention becomes free at point of use because the central bank is the counterparty to every balance: “the state extracts transaction data directly, and every economic act is reported instantly to the monetary authority.”
 Triangular intervention is preserved as the merchant-facing leg — the medium compels third parties to verify customer compliance before transacting.
-The three types collapse into one stack.
+The three types collapse into one stack, which is why Hillebrand calls it total intervention: previous tools reached one leg at a time, and a CBDC welds all three into the settlement rail.

 See Also